This post may contain affiliate links.

 - Pour out any excess oil from the pan, leaving about ¼ cup in the skillet.
 Add the flour and whisk it into the oil.
 Cook for 1 minute.

 - Slowly stream in the milk while whisking constantly.
 Season with the salt and pepper.
 Continuing to whisk, bring to a simmer and simmer until thickened.
 Taste and adjust seasoning if necessary.
-Serve immediately with the steak fingers as a dipping sauce.
+Serve immediately with the delicious steak fingers as a dipping sauce.

 ARE THESE GOOD WITH OTHER DIPPING SAUCES?